 - donated remaining funds, upon finding greater need.

 Don’t get too excited; that’s gotta change, if we’re gonna change the wwworld.
 And, together?
 Wwwe wwwill.

 “…these needs we see respect no boundaries; it’s time [for us all] to extend our reach.”~ THRONG.LTD

 THRONG LTD is undergoing OnGood’s validation process, after which our SWARM becomes THR.ONG, and Technology for Humanity and Rights (THR) will move to THR.NGO.
 We’re waiting for our License from the WV Secretary of State (because I chose not to pay extra to expedite service).

 Thank God, and you, Mayor Peak, for those two years of Business Law, but it was my neighbor, Milton Ogle, that schooled me in the finer arts of advocacy and philanthropy.

-Milton worked for AppalReD, believing the greatest threat to greed (the true root of all evil), and the corruption it brings, to be, “A poor man, with a lawyer.”
+Milton held the belief that the greatest threat to greed (the true root of all evil), and the corruption it brings, was, “A poor man, with a lawyer.”
 I argued for the greater potentials of the ‘net, having followed two years of Electro-Mechanical Technology with Fortran, Pascal, Cobol, et. al.

 As an aside?
 My last real jobs included Assistant Director for the GDRC, running the Gallery and the Computer Lab, so you’d think I would embrace those so-called ‘languages of the Web’ but… I don’t, save for maybe PHP and Ruby.
 Might be influenced by my lousy eyesight, but I do like Python, and I may grow to love Rust, which wasn’t even mentioned in this really funny video (~7 min), “Haskell is Useless”.
 Watch Simon Peyton-Jones’ lecture (1+ hr), to better understand his humor (and what makes GHC awesome ~;-)